IvanDeus/TGminiApp-Metronome/README.md

 This step will also initialize the SQLite database

 ### Step 7: Expose App Publicly

-Use Nginx (Recommended for Production) to configure proxying public URL to a local App port:
+Use Nginx (Recommended for Production) to configure proxying public URL to a local App port, similar to this:

 ```
 server {